MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 either include a larger list of approvers in the approval or sequence the two activities back-to-back.

-#### Authorization activities should not modify FIM resources data
+#### Authorization activities should not modify MIM resources data

-Avoid using activities that modify the FIM resources, such as the Function Evaluator Activity, as part of the workflows in authorization workflows.
+Avoid using activities that modify the MIM resources, such as the Function Evaluator Activity, as part of the workflows in authorization workflows.
 Because the request has not been committed while in the authorization point of processing, any modifications performed to the identity information can be